 This page answers the question: What are the exclusive and inclusive forms of "we"?

-[[rc://en/ta/man/translate/figs-pronouns]]

-"our," "ours," and "ourselves."
+In order to understand this topic, it would be good to read: [[rc://en/ta/man/translate/figs-pronouns]] "our," "ours," and "ourselves."
 Some languages have inclusive forms and exclusive forms for each of these.
 Translators whose language has separate exclusive and inclusive forms for these words will need to understand what the speaker meant so that they can decide which form to use.
 See the pictures.
 The people on the right are the people that the speaker is talking to.
 The yellow highlight shows who the inclusive "we" and the exclusive "we" refer to.

-The Bible was first written in the Hebrew, Aramaic, and Greek languages.
+Reason This Is a Translation Issue The Bible was first written in the Hebrew, Aramaic, and Greek languages.
 Like English, these languages do not have separate exclusive and inclusive forms for "we."
 If your language has separate exclusive and inclusive forms of "we," then you will need to understand what the speaker meant so that you can decide which form of "we" to use.

-Exclusive

-They said, "There are not more than five loaves of bread and two fish with us-unless we go and buy food for all these people."
-(Luke 9:13 ULT)

-In the second clause, the disciples are talking about some of them going to buy food.
+Examples From the Bible Exclusive They said, "There are not more than five loaves of bread and two fish with us-unless we go and buy food for all these people."
+(Luke 9:13 ULT) In the second clause, the disciples are talking about some of them going to buy food.
 They were speaking to Jesus, but Jesus was not going to buy food.
 So languages that have inclusive and exclusive forms of "we" would use the exclusive form there.
 We have seen it, and we bear witness to it.
 We are announcing to you the eternal life, which was with the Father, and which has been made known to us.
-(1 John 1:2 ULT)

-John is telling people who have not seen Jesus what he and the other apostles have seen.
+(1 John 1:2 ULT) John is telling people who have not seen Jesus what he and the other apostles have seen.
 So languages that have inclusive and exclusive forms of "we" and "us" would use the exclusive forms in this verse.

-Inclusive

-The shepherds said one to each other, "Let us now go to Bethlehem, and see this thing that has happened, which the Lord has made known to us."
-(Luke 2:15b ULT)

-The shepherds were speaking to one another.
+Inclusive The shepherds said one to each other, "Let us now go to Bethlehem, and see this thing that has happened, which the Lord has made known to us."
+(Luke 2:15b ULT) The shepherds were speaking to one another.
 When they said "us," they were including the people they were speaking to, so languages that have inclusive and exclusive forms of "we" and "us" would use the inclusive form in this verse.
 Now it happened that on one of those days, he indeed got into a boat with his disciples, and he said to them, "Let us go over to the other side of the lake."
 So they set sail.
-(Luke 8:22 ULT)

-When Jesus said "us," he was referring to himself and to the disciples he was speaking to, so languages that have inclusive and exclusive forms of "we" and "us" would use the inclusive form in this verse.
+(Luke 8:22 ULT) When Jesus said "us," he was referring to himself and to the disciples he was speaking to, so languages that have inclusive and exclusive forms of "we" and "us" would use the inclusive form in this verse.
+Next we recommend you learn about:

-When Masculine Words Include Women

-This page answers the question: What are first, second,

-In order to understand this topic, it would be good to

-Making Assumed Knowledge and Implicit Information

-and third person, and how do I translate when a third

-person form does not refer to the third person?

-[[rc://en/ta/man/translate/figs-pronouns]]

-First, Second or Third Person

-Normally a speaker refers to himself as "I" and the person he is speaking to as "you."
+When Masculine Words Include Women (Go back to: James 1:18; 2:21; 3:1; 3:2; 4:13; 4:15) First, Second or Third Person Normally a speaker refers to himself as "I" and the person he is speaking to as "you."
 Sometimes in the Bible a speaker refers to himself or to the person he is speaking to with terms other than "I" or "you."

-- First person This is how a speaker normally refers to himself.
+Description - First person This is how a speaker normally refers to himself.
 English uses the pronouns "I" and "we."
 (Also: me, my, mine; us, our, ours) - Second person This is how a speaker normally refers to the person or people he is speaking to.
-English uses the pronoun "you."
-(Also: your, yours)
+English read: